(September 2022, from left to right: Gamze, Madeleine, Janina, Benjamin, Mauricio, Kasia, Jörg)

 Bingzhi Wang.
 Bingzhi joined us in 2021/22 for an internship and for his master thesis (Biochemistry, LMU Munich) to perform research the hijacking of immune cells by the parasite Toxoplasma gondii.

 Petra Kameritsch.
 Petra joined our lab from 2018 to 2022 as a senior postdoc ('Privatdozent') to establish custom-made micro engineered assays to study macropinocytosis and cell migration.
-Petra contributed to the review article 'Kameritsch & Renkawitz, Trends in Cell Biology 2020' and teaches now physiology.
+During her time in the lab, Petra contributed to the review article 'Kameritsch & Renkawitz, Trends in Cell Biology 2020'.

 Florian Leymarie.
 Florian joined us in 2021 for an internship during his Master Immunology (University of Paris).